becoinc/beco_cordova_sdk/README.md

 - *username* refers to the username that has been provided via your Beco license.
 - *password* refers to the password that has been provided via your Beco license.

-Username and password correspond to a login that has been configured with Beco.

-Please note that the username/password can be hardcoded, as these values are only used for authentication.
+Please note that the username/password can be hardcoded into your application, as these values are only used for authentication with the Beco SDK and Beco Cloud.
+User tracking utilizes a separate set of developer-defined credentials, set with the `registerHandset` function.

 Once this command has been called, the rest of the Beco Cordova SDK can be used.

-###### 2) Registering Handset
+#### 2) Registering Handset

 After the app is first installed, you must register the handset with the Beco SDK.
 This function configures the phone to begin to be tracked with the SDK.